 Over the years, moms have come up with short-cuts and hacks to make it easier and faster.

 Two very popular pump cleaning hacks were thrown a curve ball recently.
 The hacks were hacked when the CDC issued their new breast pump cleaning guidelines in 2017.

-One of those hacks was storing breast pump parts into the fridge between pumping sessions.
-The concern about this is the possibility that bacteria can grow and contaminate the milk when you pump.
+One suggested hack was storing breast pump parts in the fridge between pumping sessions.
+The concern about this is the potential for bacteria to grow and contaminate the milk when you pump.